 What Is Traffic Camera Footage?

 In today’s world, where cameras are everywhere, traffic camera footage has become a valuable piece of evidence, especially in the aftermath of an accident.
-But what exactly is it?
+An experienced personal injury lawyer in Tallahassee can use that footage to build a strong case for you.

 Who Has Access to Traffic Cam Footage?